 Chatuchak Weekend Market

 Shopping is a favorite pastime for both locals and tourists alike.
-The shopping experience at Chatuchak Weekend Market in unmatchable with any place in Thailand.
+The shopping experience at Chatuchak Weekend Market is unmatchable with any place in Thailand.
 There are so many things and varieties available at your disposal, that you would be spoilt for choices.
-A humongous market which is home to 15,000 different stalls and it is visited by approximately 200,000 visitors each day.
+A humongous market that is home to 15,000 different stalls and it is visited by approximately 200,000 visitors each day.
 This is primarily a weekend market with only one section called Jatujak Plaza is open to the public all through the week.
 Don’t go with a fixed list about what to buy as you would surely end up buying more than that.
 Do polish your bargaining skills as they would come in handy during your purchases.
 If you are visiting the country for shopping, we would recommend going through our guide on what and where to buy in Thailand.

 Khao San Road